Ludhiana: Airport

-Ludhiana is served by the city based Sahnewal Airport ((IATA: LUH, ICAO: VILD)), also known as Ludhiana Airport.
+Ludhiana is served by the city-based Sahnewal Airport ((IATA: LUH, ICAO: VILD)), also known as Ludhiana Airport.
 It is located near the town of Sahnewal, 5 km southeast of Ludhiana on the Grand Trunk Road.
 The airport is spread over more than 130 acre.
 The current airport arrival/departure halls can accommodate 40 passengers.
 A new airport in Ludhiana is coming up at Halwara Air Force Station with work under progress.

 Chandigarh Airport is the nearest International Airport to Ludhiana.
 Other nearby airports are Adampur Airport in Jalandhar and Sri Guru Ram Dass Jee International Airport in Amritsar.

 Railway

 Ludhiana Junction railway station is connected to other metro cities.
-It also has Sahnewal, Doraha, Kila Raipur railway stations which serve cargo and passenger trains.
-Vande Bharat Express has a stop at Ludhiana junction on its New Delhi (NDLS) - Shri Mata Vaishno Devi Katra (SVDK) route.
+It also has Sahnewal, Doraha, Qila Raipur railway stations which serve cargo and passenger trains.
+Vande Bharat Express has a stop at Ludhiana junction on its New Delhi (NDLS) – Shri Mata Vaishno Devi Katra (SVDK) route.

 City transportation

 City bus service has been cancelled.
 Moving around inside the city is done mostly by auto-rickshaws, and cycle rickshaws, while latest Ludhiana BRTS was planned to be constructed but due to lack of funds allotted and weak planning and management the project too has been scrapped by the government thus worsening the traffic problems in the industrial city.